maxpetts/closest-nhs/README.md

 _A NHS API Wrapper?_

-I do not own any of the data you can recieve through this wrapper / guide & you cannot recieve any data from the NHS without your own API key.
+I do not own any of the data you can recieve through this wrapper/guide.

 # Set-up